-Matik development director and Agny managing partner Artyom Ovechkin has written a note about the reason why a great many of A/B-tests fail and why it’s necessary to pay more attention to preparation rather than testing itself.
+Matik development director Artyom Ovechkin has written a note about the reason why a great many of A/B-tests fail and why it’s necessary to pay more attention to preparation rather than testing itself.

 According to marketingcharts data, А/В-testing is considered to be the most efficient method of managing conversion.
 60% out of more than 1000 polled marketing specialists in Europe consider this type of page testing to be more effective.
-Other quite popular method is analysis of visitors’ path throughout a website.
+Another quite popular method is the analysis of visitors’ paths throughout a website.
 It got 52% of positive reviews.
 A method of comparing to competitors had the lowest rates — 26%.

-Majority of companies prefer to work faster rather than focus on quality.
+The majority of companies prefer to work faster rather than focus on quality.
 But taking into account market reduction and lack of money in business, I can say that the stimulus “to spend money faster” will calm down significantly.
 There’s an evident tendency to “spend the budget wisely with a prior preparation work”.
-A/B-testing is a thorough preparatory work which will help you to increase website conversion many times.
+A/B-testing is a thorough preparatory work that will help you to increase website conversion many times.

-The main reason of failures is absence of preparatory work.
-Yes, preparation stage itself needs some preparation!
+The main reason for failures is the absence of preparatory work.
+Yes, the preparation stage itself needs some preparation!
 Don’t be confused: the more thorough is the preparation, the better is the effect.
 We need to get used to it.

-A/B-test is a final stage of the process.
+A/B-test is the final stage of the process.
 Before carrying out the test it’s necessary to collect the following data:

-The idea preparation steps is to collect maximum data about the current state of the website.
-In order to compare A and B you need to have not only an enhanced B variant but also a current A variant.
+The idea preparation steps are to collect maximum data about the current state of the website.
+In order to compare A and B, you need to have not only an enhanced B variant but also a current A variant.
 Otherwise, you won’t be able to understand what exactly gets better.

-Other part of preparation work is understanding why a client chooses your company and your website.
+Another part of the preparation work is understanding why a client chooses your company and your website.
 Forget about “search results”.
-You need to answer the question what’s is so special about your website that people make purchases?
+You need to answer the question of what’s is so special about your website that people make purchases?

 Surely, you need to answer a negative question as well: what’s there on your website that people don’t make purchases?

-As your understand a well-known “Buy” red button may increase conversion, but if a problem lies deeper, then slight page optimization (cosmetic changes) won’t give you significant results worth your efforts.
+As you understand a well-known “Buy” red button may increase conversion, but if a problem lies deeper, then slight page optimization (cosmetic changes) won’t give you significant results worth your efforts.

 You should formulate hypotheses on the basis of your answers to the questions: what can I do to turn “no” into “yes”.

-Eric Reyes, a popular marketing specialist, suggest to find answers with a help of series of “Why?” questions.
+Eric Reyes, a popular marketing specialist, suggests finding answers with the help of a series of “Why?” questions.
 Put your intuition aside and go to people.
 Ask your clients and visitors why they have or haven’t chosen your company.
 Ask them “Why?” several times:

 As you have already understood each question may have a negative form.

 I personally don’t recommend to use online-polls as people answer them thoughtlessly.
 It would be better to ask 10 real people individually by phone rather than cover 100 people with the help of a soulless program.
-A contact with a living person will give you an insight.
+Contact with a living person will give you an insight.

-Experts recommend to use frameworks as a solid base for creation of design for tested pages.
+Experts recommend using frameworks as a solid base for the creating of design for tested pages.
 Models are sketches of pages used as hypotheses.
-It would be better to see how they look like.
+It would be better to see how they look.

 They are created faster than ready design-project pages.
-You work on enhancing hypotheses and a scenario how a visitor reacts to this or that variant on this stage.
+You work on enhancing hypotheses and a scenario of how a visitor reacts to this or that variant on this stage.
 In some cases, several real users may be involved in the process.
-But as for me, I don’t think that it will have a significant effect and evaluation of hypotheses and design is a complex topic and not all the clients have a sufficient level of abstract thinking so they could evaluate models.
+But as for me, I don’t think that it will have a significant effect, and evaluation of hypotheses and design is a complex topic, and not all the clients have a sufficient level of abstract thinking so they could evaluate models.